wanandas/movie-backend-auth/README.md

-### create default.json and add this cole for setup
+### create default.json and add this code for setup

 ```javascript
 {